-Dr Sharonne Zaks AM, BDSc Ad Dip Mus FICD FPFA
+Dr Sharonne Zaks AM BDSc, Ad Dip Mus, FICD, FPFA

 Sharonne lives and breathes this work and is on a mission to transform the way dentistry is practised.
-She has 24 years of experience as a dentist with a special interest in working with survivors of trauma, anxious, and phobic patients, and is a passionate educator and researcher.
+She has 25 years of experience as a dentist with a special interest in working with survivors of trauma, anxious, and phobic patients, and is a passionate educator and researcher.

 She is the first person to comprehensively integrate the trauma-informed approach into dentistry.
-Her widely used free video resources, TEDx talk, and lectures have attracted global interest and media attention with interviews, including by the ABC, SBS, BBC and The Age.
-Her contribution to the profession has been recognised with awards including the ADAVB Dentistry Achievement Award in 2021.
+Her widely used free video resources, TEDx talk, and lectures have attracted global interest and media attention including interviews by the ABC, BBC, SBS, The Age, and many others.